ivyyangxq/RL-for-Macro-Slides/README.md

 I'm happy to discuss 1. any modifications to this set of slides.
                      2. any intention of collaborating in those potentials I discussed in the slides.

+The content will include 7 topics:

+1. Topic 1: Basic Concepts.
+2. Topic 2: Frontier Algorithms and Application.
+3. Topic 3: Sampling and Adaptive Learning.
+4. Topic 4: Multi-agent RL and equilibrium.
+5. Topic 4: Multi-agent RL and equilibrium.
+6. Topic 6: Sub-optimal Choices and Distortion.
+7. Topic 7: RL with other Machine Learning Methods for Simulation.